vitorfloriano/simple-chatty-bot-jetbrains-academy/README.md

 # simple-chatty-bot-jetbrains-academy
-Another simple project aimed at beginners, for JetBrains Academy.

-# simple-chatty-bot-jetbrains-academy

 This is a simple project for beginners created for the JetBrains Academy.
 It involves building a chat bot that can interact with the user and perform basic tasks.